UniversityWeb/flash-memorizer/README.md

 ## **Run Database in Docker**

-Please note: You must be in the source code folder.
+Please note: You must be in the `docker-db` folder.
 The database will be opened on port `3307`.

 ### To Run